apache/predictionio/docs/manual/source/classification/add-algorithm.html.md

 The classification template uses the Naive Bayes algorithm by default.
 You can easily add and use other MLlib classification algorithms.
 The following will demonstrate how to add the [MLlib Random Forests algorithm](https://spark.apache.org/docs/latest/mllib-ensembles.html) into the engine.

-## 1. Create a new file `RandomForestAlgorithm.scala`.
+## Create a new file RandomForestAlgorithm.scala

 Locate `src/main/scala/NaiveBayesAlgorithm.scala` under your engine directory, which should be /MyClassification if you are following the [Classification QuickStart](/classification/quickstart/).
 Copy `NaiveBayesAlgorithm.scala` and create a new file `RandomForestAlgorithm.scala`.
 You will modify this file and follow the instructions below to define a new RandomForestAlgorithm class.

-## 2. Define the algorithm class and parameters
+##  Define the algorithm class and parameters

 In 'RandomForestAlgorithm.scala', import the MLlib Random Forests algorithm by changing the following lines: